 This series was first run last year.
-I’m updating and reposting it now so that you have time to think through your needs and make a plan before you begin packing away your Christmas decorations.
+I’m updating and reposting it now so that you have time to think through your needs and make a plan before you begin packing and storing away your Christmas decorations.
 Taking the time to organize your ornaments and other decor really does make a huge difference when it’s time to decorate the following year!

-When it comes to storing clothes, knick-knacks and holiday decorations, I feel pretty strongly about using boxes that are uniform in size and shape for all of my storage.
+When it comes to storing clothes, knick-knacks, and holiday decorations, I feel pretty strongly about using boxes that are uniform in size and shape for all of my storage.
 While this preference partly comes from my type-A personality, doing it this way makes storage easier for everyone, even if it doesn’t matter to you aesthetically.

-The main benefit of using boxes that are the same shape and size is that it will ultimately take up less room in your storage area.
+The main benefit of using boxes that are the same shape and size is that they will ultimately take up less room in your storage area.
 All of your boxes can be stacked and labeled, which also makes them easier to sort through.
 The obvious downside for you today is that if you’re ready to pack up your Christmas decorations but don’t have a system like this already, you’ll have to wait to pack up until you get your boxes.
 I think it’s worth the wait because it’ll make next year’s job easier and help you declutter in the meantime, but that’s a decision only you can make.

-Before you write off this method because of the initial cost to get started, stick with me as I show you a no-cost method and low-cost method as well as one that may be worth the investment if you have heirloom pieces to preserve!
+Before you write off this method because of the initial cost to get started, stick with me as I show you a no-cost method and low-cost method, as well as one that may be worth the investment if you have heirloom pieces to preserve!

 No-Cost Storage Solutions

 If you’ve moved recently, you may already know that your local grocery store or Wal-Mart is a good place to go for cardboard boxes.
 Simply call and ask if they’ll set some aside for you while they’re stocking the shelves.
 They usually have a variety of sizes to choose from, and if you’re willing to make several trips, you can request boxes from the same brands each time so that they’re all the same size.
-You may end up with a couple different size boxes in your storage – small, medium and large, for example – but consistency within each of those sizes will make it easier to stack and organize them.
+You may end up with a couple of different size boxes in your storage – small, medium, and large, for example – but consistency within each of those sizes will make it easier to stack and organize them.

-For ornaments and other small knick-knacks, you can use the boxes from toys and electronics that you might otherwise throw away.
+For ornaments and other small knick-knacks, you can use the boxes of toys and electronics that you might otherwise throw away.
 I usually pack these smaller boxes with fragile items and then pack the box itself in a bigger box to keep it from getting lost or separated from the rest of the decorations.

 Low-Cost Storage Solutions